Invasive Species Management Framework

 Recognizing that we all need to do our part to prevent and manage invasive species, the ISMP will include approaches to prevent, monitor and manage these threats with an emphasis on education and collaboration.
 The plan will also help the Town identify and prioritize what to manage and where to most effectively use municipal resources.

 To help identify and better understand the challenges of invasive species in Halton Hills, the Town partnered with Credit Valley Conservation (CVC) to complete an Invasive Species Study, which was summarized for Council through memo CSE-2024-007 in 2024.
-The Town is building on this study with the development of an Invasive Species Management Plan which is expected to be completed in summer of 2026.

 About the survey